uiceds/syllabus/manuscript.md

 ## Homeworks and Quizzes

-Homeworks and Quizzes will be done through [PrairieLearn](https://us.prairielearn.com/pl/course_instance/137035/).
+Homeworks and Quizzes will be done through [PrairieLearn](https://us.prairielearn.com/pl/course_instance/153867).
-The quizzes will be administered through the [Computer-Based Testing Facility (CBTF)](https://cbtf.illinois.edu/), which is a set of computer labs with access to PrairieLearn but not to the internet, and in particular not to resources such as Chegg or ChatGPT.
+The module quizzes will be administered through the [Computer-Based Testing Facility (CBTF)](https://cbtf.illinois.edu/), which is a set of computer labs with access to PrairieLearn but not to the internet, and in particular not to resources such as Chegg or ChatGPT.
-There will be a quiz for each module, which will occur during the week following the 100% deadline for the homework for that module.
+There will be a quiz for each module, which will occur approximately during the week following the 100% deadline for the homework for that module.

 In assigning these types of homeworks and quizzes, I'm placing emphasis on **mastery**.
 The idea is to keep doing questions until you master the underlying concept or method.
 Once you do, you should be able to answer these questions very quickly.

-**Important**: When you log in to PrairieLearn, choose "Log in with Illinois" rather than "Log in with Google" or "Log in with Microsoft".
+**Important**: When you log in to PrairieLearn, choose "Sign in with UIUC" rather than "Sign in with Google" or "Sign in with Microsoft".
-The UIUC login is the only one that will work.
+The UIUC login is the only one that will allow you to access the materials for this class.

-You will be receiving emails from CBTF throughout the semester with instructions on how to sign up for quizzes.
+You will be receiving emails from CBTF throughout the semester with instructions on how to sign up for module quizzes.

 ### Homeworks